 While non-carbon-based fuel may be the road ahead, the technology has not reached full scalability yet.
-But, many home-grown automobile manufacturers are banking on the electric vehicle segment.
+But many home-grown automobile manufacturers are banking on the electric vehicle segment.
 Today one can get an electric scooter with a decent travel range, powerful motors and use smart tech.

 Looking to purchase an all-new scooter?
 Confused between an electric vs petrol scooter?
-Should you opt for cleaner, future-forward technology or stick to the old ways?
+Should you opt for cleaner, future-forward technology or stick to the old yet reliable petrol scooter?

 Additional Read: With Rising Petrol Costs: Will Owning an E-Bike be Beneficial?